Preparation and practice are the keys to effectively answering competency-based interview questions.

-Your first step is to review the job description, focusing on the skills and traits listed under Desired/Preferred Qualifications.
+Your first step to prepare for competency based interviews is to review the job description, focusing on the specific skills and traits listed under Desired/Preferred Qualifications.

 Know the STAR method

-The STAR method is a very effective way to answer competency-based questions.
-Essentially, your answer should include:
+Using the STAR method during an interview method is a very effective way to answer competency-based questions.

 S – a brief description of the situation